 At the beginning of the 17th century, Maximilian I had a new two-storey Court Chapel built to replace the older devotional rooms in the Neuveste.
 The semicircular choir was only added in 1630.

-Maximilian attended Mass every day.
-Members of court worshipped in the chapel below, while the Duke and his family sat in the gallery, which they could reach easily from their apartments.
+While the members of court worshipped on the ground floor of the chapel below, the ruling family followed the daily mass from the galleries, which they could reach easily from their apartments.

-The Hofkapelle is dedicated to the Virgin of the Immaculate Conception.
-This was probably Maximilian’s own choice, because he had already adopted the Virgin Mary as the patron saint of the Wittelsbach dynasty and of Bavaria.
-The magnificent high altar, probably designed by Hans Krumper, likewise focuses on the Virgin Mary.
-The main painting was created by Hans Werl in 1600 and shows the Virgin enthroned in glory on clouds surrounded by angels.
-The painting at the top depicts the Trinity.
+The Court Chapel is dedicated to the Virgin of the Immaculate Conception.
+This was probably Maximilian’s particular choice, because he had already adopted the Virgin Mary as the patron saint of the Wittelsbach dynasty and of Bavaria.
+The large central painting of the high altar by Hans Werl (1600) shows the Virgin enthroned in glory beneath the Trinity.